RebeccaKen/Rock-paper-scissors/README.md

 <h2>Acknowledgements</h2>
 <ul>
-<p>I would like to thank my tutor Harry Dhillion for the advice and everyone on the Code Institute slack channels for the encouragement.</p>
+<p>I would like to thank my tutor Harry Dhillion for the advice, everyone on the Code Institute slack channels for the encouragement and the tutors at tutor support for their patience. </p>